GerritCodeReview/plugins_healthcheck/src/main/resources/Documentation/config.md

 - `jgit` : check connectivity to the filesystem and ability to open a JGit ref and object
 - `projectslist` : check the ability to list projects with their descriptions
 - `auth`: check the ability to authenticate with username and password
+- `activeworkers`: check the number of active worker threads and the ability to create a new one

 Each check name can be disabled by setting the `enabled` parameter to **false**, by default this parameter is set to **true**